-- Long term mission involvement
+- Short term mission

 OMS is committed to the principle that ‘the sons and daughters of a nation will best win that nation for Christ.’..
 OMS has therefore always sought to fulfill the Great Commission through a distinct four-fold ministry strategy:

-- establishing believers into self-governing, self-propagating and self-supporting national churches
+- Establishing believers into self-governing, self-propagating and self-supporting national churches

-- discipling and training national workers as God calls them into ministry,
+- Discipling and training national workers

-- partnering with national churches and other organizations in ‘reaching the nations for Christ.’
+- Partnering with national churches and other organizations in ‘reaching the nations for Christ.’

 Opportunities For Service: OMS has many opportunities for service for both short-term and longer terms.